microsoft/vscode-iot-workbench/docs/iot-devkit/devkit_door_monitor.md

   * Activate a [free 30-day trial Microsoft Azure account](https://azure.microsoft.com/free/).
   * Claim your [Azure credit](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/) if you are an MSDN or Visual Studio subscriber.

-## Open the DoorMonitor sample
+## Open the project folder

+### A. Start VS Code

+* Make sure your DevKit is not connected to your PC.
+* Start Visual Studio Code.
+* Connect the DevKit to your computer.
-1. Start VS Code.
-Make sure [Azure IoT Workbench](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-iot-workbench) is installed.
+* Make sure [Azure IoT Workbench](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-iot-workbench) is installed.

+### B. Open IoT Workbench Examples

 1. Use `Ctrl+Shift+P` (macOS: `Cmd+Shift+P`) to open the command palette, type **IoT Workbench**, and then select the command of **IoT Workbench: Examples**.

-1. Please select the board **IoT DevKit**.
-Find **Door Monitor**
+1. Please select the board **IoT DevKit** and find **Door Monitor**
+![open door monitor](media/devkit-door-monitor/door-monitor-open.jpg)

 1. Click **Open Sample** button.
 A new VS Code window with a project folder in it opens.
-![open door monitor](media/devkit-door-monitor/door-monitor-open.jpg)

 ## Deploy SendGrid service in Azure